meteor/meteor/packages/spacebars/syntax.md

 * The well-known BR, HR, IMG, and INPUT tags, along with a few others, have no end tag.
 You can write them in self-closing style if you like (`<br/>`) or simply write the start tag (`<br>`).

-* Some tags can be implicitly closed for convenience, like P and LI, according to the spec.
-Meteor doesn't currently implement this feature.
+* You can omit the end tag of certain elements, like P and LI, according to the spec, but Meteor doesn't currently implement this feature.

 ## Template Tag Basics